Document

 Risk Cause

-Cause: The Council is reliant on Central Controlled Government funding Business Rates).
-Government re-baselines less favourably, or businesses start to fail and the RV falls below the baseline.
+The Council is reliant on Central Controlled Government funding Business Rates.
+Government re-baselines less favourably, or businesses start to fail and the Rateable Value falls below the baseline.

 Risk Effects